 Leisure Hour Golf, a multicultural organization with a focus on involving the African American community, hosts events for golfers of all backgrounds and skill levels at Portland’s many excellent golf courses.

 Fishing, hunting, skiing, hiking — no trip to Portland is complete unless you experience some of the outdoor adventure the city has to offer.
 Connect with these great African American-run organizations for guided opportunities to bask in the beautiful outdoors.
-Hike a peak with the African American Outdoor Club, snag a salmon with Soul River or bag a buck with the African American Hunting Association
+Hike a peak with the African American Outdoor Association, snag a salmon with Soul River or bag a buck with the African American Hunting Association.

 Food and drink

-Located atop a hill in northeast Portland’s Hollywood district, Clyde’s Prime Rib Restaurant & Bar features an elegant dining room and live jazz, R&B and blues in the bar.
+Located atop a hill in northeast Portland’s Hollywood district, Clyde’s Prime Rib Restaurant & Bar features an elegant dining room –think red velvet booths and a roaring fireplace – and live jazz, R&B and blues in the bar.
+Date night dining is perfect at Olive or Twist, a martini lounge in Portland’s trendy Pearl District.

 Established in the 1990s by Ethiopian immigrant Alem Gebrehiwot, Queen of Sheba is one of the oldest African restaurants in the city.
-Check out their amazing platters of food that delight vegan and non-vegan diners alike.
+Check out their amazing platters of food that delight vegan and non-vegan diners alike, including homemade ginger juice, thyme tea or spicy chai.
+For more African cooking, visit Horn of Africa, which serves up traditional dishes from Ethiopia, Somalia, Djibouti and the Middle East at the Portland Saturday Market.
+Amalfi’s Restaurant and Mercato, headed by its 3rd generation owner, serves up Italian trattoria cuisine including pizza, cocktails, beers and wine.

 Experience the taste of the Soul District by visiting food cart pods featuring a variety of authentic ethnic food.
-For the soul food aficionados, check out Ella’s Kitchen food cart — make sure try the catfish with banana pudding.
 Order hand-pressed hamburger patties by the pound at Stoopid Burger.
 While you’re there, walk historic Mississippi or Williams avenues, rich with quaint retail shops filled with unique fashion and wares.
+Find the famously huge and spicy Southern-style wings and salty Jojo’s at Alberta Street Market.

-Hip-hop, reggae and African dance hall: Portland’s young-adult dance scene is a kaleidoscope of trendy modern venues such as Trios and small “juke-joints” scattered throughout the city.
+Hip-hop, reggae and African dance hall: Portland’s young-adult dance scene is a kaleidoscope of trendy modern venues such as Trio Club and Barrel Room and small “juke-joints” scattered throughout the city.
 Check out Tube Bar or Black Book in Old Town Chinatown for great hip-hop or the Local Lounge (on the first Saturday of each month) or Sengatera (every Friday) for the hottest in African Dancehall, reggae, zouk and hip-hop tunes spun by DJs from Africa.

 - KBOO 90.7 – An eclectic mix of hip-hop, politics, Afrobeat and more